-A monitoring of the ROSA projects in and around Nakuru was done in May 2011 by Laura Kraft on behalf of GIZ sustainable sanitation program (Kraft, L. 2011).
+A monitoring of the ROSA projects in and around Nakuru was done in May 2011 by the consultant Laura Kraft (e-mail address: kraft laura@yahoo.de) on behalf of GIZ sustainable sanitation program (Kraft, L. 2011).
 The overall objective of the monitoring was to update the SuSanA case study in regard to present status and lessons learned from the project.